RitheeshBaradwaj/RitheeshBaradwaj.github.io/README.md

-Hai
+Hello mate!
 This is my personal resume website.
-Check this to know about me.
+Visit http://ritheeshbaradwaj.github.io to know about me.